Find Your Product's HS Code

 The Harmonized System (HS) is an international nomenclature for the classification of products.
 It allows participating countries to classify traded goods on a common basis for customs purposes.

-HS codes are used by customs authorities worldwide to identify products when assessing duties and taxes and for gathering statistics.
+HS codes are used by customs authorities worldwide to identify products when assessing duties, taxes, and gathering trade statistics.

 6-digit codes